 Nancy Chambers served as concertmaster from 1984 until 2005.
 Since then, Sue Biggs and Michael Schallock have shared the duty.
 From the very first year, Maria Allison has been instrumental in making the peninsula-wide effort work.
 Other influential longtime staff members include Laura Norton, Susie Lee and Joan Evans.
 In 1988 a small planning committee of dedicated players (which evolved into the board of directors) decided to maintain a year-round season.
 By 2009 the organization had grown enough to leave the shelter of Pier One Theatre and become its own 501(c)(3) non-profit corporation.
 2012 saw the retirement of both Laura Norton, who had managed the orchestra since 1986, and Mary Epperson, who was a driving force behind the organization from its inception.
 Mi’shell French became the new executive director.

 In 1998 KPO began to host an annual Summer Music Festival, inviting players from around the world to take part in workshops, performance opportunities, and camaraderie in one of the most beautiful places on earth.
-First the DeVere Quartet, then, beginning in 2008, the Madison String Quartet have shared their talent with KPO during these festivals.
+First the DeVere Quartet, then, from 2008 to 2016, the Madison String Quartet have shared their talent with KPO during these festivals.
 They lead workshops, rehearse and play with the orchestra, perform concerts of their own, and have added immeasurably to our musicianship.